Ryan-Page-2024/Love-Country/Data/README.md

 <br> Thematic categorization of each line,
 <br> Metadata such as stanza and line numbers.

-<br> <br> This structured breakdown provides insights into thematic trends and sentiment distribution within the lyrics.
+<br> This structured breakdown provides insights into thematic trends and sentiment distribution within the lyrics.